 and our theme song, "What If It Were Today?"
-William Robinson, manager of the Book and Bible House of the Southeastern California Conference, will sing sive song.]
-H. L. RUDY: We shall now hear the report from our Medical Department.
+William Robinson, manager of William Robinson, manager of the Book and Bible House of the Southeastern California Conference, will sing "I'm Looking Today for Him."
+[William Robinson sang this impressive song.]

+H. L. Rudy: We shall now hear the report from our Medical Department.
 Dr. T. R. Flaiz, secretary of the department, with his staff, will present it.

+[The Medical Department report will

+appear in a later issue.]

-"I'm Looking Today for Him."
-[William Robinson sang this impresther report from the Committee on Seating of Delegates.
+H. L. Rudy: The secretary has a further report from the Committee on Seating of Delegates.

-[The Medical Department report will appear in a later issue.]
-H. L. RUDY: The secretary has a fur-

-H. T. ELLIOTT: I move the following be seated as delegates at large: Dr. Clifford Anderson, I. F. Blue, O. B. Edwards, C. B. Green, Mrs. Esther Hackman, A. D. Haynal, H. C. Hartwell, W. H. Jones, H. O. Olson.
+H. T. Elliott: I move the following be seated as delegates at large: Dr. Clifford Anderson, I. F. Blue, O. B. Edwards, C. B. Green, Mrs. Esther Hackman, A. D. Haynal, H. C. Hartwell, W. H. Jones, H. O. Olson.

 [It was duly voted.]
-H. T. ELLIOTT: The following report comes from the Steering Committee: We recommend the following names for membership on the Plans Committee: M. L. Venden, F. G. Drachenberg, R. Edwards, Rudolf Fuss, Melvin Sickler, Margarite Peugh, Fernon Retzer, V. L. Bryan, H. V. Henriksen, R. L. Cone, Victor Aeschlimann, Walter Streithorst, D. W. Holbrook, H. W. Beavon, Miss Julia Hoel, Miss Paula Lamneck, W. O. Eng-land, R. L. Wangerin, J. Staples, Miss Grace Robinson, B. Hassenpflug, H. Turner, L. B. Beardsley, J. H. Pithoff, W. J. Brown, F. E. Wall, B. L. Whitsell, R. W. Nelson, L. E. Hubbs, C. A. Boykin.
+H. T. ELLIOTT: The following report comes from the Steering Committee: We recommend the following names for membership on the Plans Committee: M. L. Venden, F. G. Drachenberg, R. Edwards, Rudolf Fuss, Melvin Sickler, Margarite Peugh, Fernon Retzer, V. L. Bryan, H. V. Henriksen, R. L. Cone, Victor Aeschlimann, Walter Streithorst, D. W. Holbrook, H. W. Beavon, Miss Julia Hoel, Miss Paula Lamneck, W. O. England, R. L. Wangerin, J. Staples, Miss Grace Robinson, B. Hassenpflug, H. Turner, L. B. Beardsley, J. H. Pithoff, W. J. Brown, F. E. Wall, B. L. Whitsell, R. W. Nelson, L. E. Hubbs, C. A. Boykin.
 I move the addition of these names to membership in the Plans Committee.

-[It was duly voted.]
+It was duly voted.

-H. L. Ruby: Yesterday morning we were considering a recommendation from the General Conference Committee entitled "Basis of Session Delegation."
+H. L. Rudy: Yesterday morning we were considering a recommendation from the General Conference Committee entitled "Basis of Session Delegation."
 We shall now give further consideration to that recommendation.

-[The recommendation after due discussion was voted as follows:]
+The recommendation after due discussion was voted as follows:]